lucasnsp/UpYou/README.md

 ## Features

-- **Set a Goal**: Here you will be able to create your goals and predicted how long will take to reach them.
+- **Set a Goal**: Here you will be able to create your goals and predicted how long will take to reach them

 - **Track your expenses**: The biggest problem in people is control their expenses in this section the user will be able to track his expenses and know that 10% of his income should be saved for the future.